pfillima/fa18-516-06/project-paper/report.md

 ---

 ## Abstract
-For the final project, a RESTful API service was created using weather data through the OpenWeatherMap API that retrieves current weather information and stores this information to a persisted data store in either a MongoDB database or an Azure SQL Server database.
+For the final project, a RESTful API service was created using weather data through the OpenWeatherMap API that retrieves current weather information and stores this information to a persisted data store in either a MongoDB Atlas database or a Microsoft Azure SQL Server database.
 A user can use this API service in one step to retrieve and store real-time weather data to a personal persisted storage connection.

 The goals for this project are to gain experience with creating a RESTful API and use sample data retrieved from a public API to use with MongoDB database as well as as with a relational Azure SQL database.